 Selecting one of the programs in the list displays additional information about it in the lower half of the program window.

-The information displayed include the name and installation directory on the hard drive, the data and tie the program was started, installed and modified, product details that include the producer’s name and copyright, security information, known problems and external links both to the producer’s website (if available) and a Google search.
+The information displayed include the name and installation directory on the hard drive, the date and time the program was started, installed and modified, product details that include the producer's name and copyright, security information, known problems and external links both to the producer's website (if available) and a Google search.

-The right side of the program window contains action buttons that can display the program properties, open the installation folder, terminate, close or uninstaller the program as well as send it to Kaspersky or VirusTotal to check it for malicious contents.
+The right side of the program window contains action buttons that can display the program properties, open the installation folder, terminate, close or uninstall the program as well as use the online services Virustotal or Kaspersky for scanning the file for malicious content.

-What is my computer doing can be downloaded right here. (via Megaleecher)
+What is my computer doing can be downloaded from the developer website free of charge.

 I would not install this program.